-- Thoughts on how your proposal will affect change management (does it affect backward compatibility, does it change the UI such that training would be required, etc)
+- Thoughts on how your proposal will affect change management.
+(Does it affect backward compatibility?
+Does it change the UI such that training would be required?)

-These items to not have to be technical in nature.
-They can describe the issues from a users perspective in user language provided that there is enough information for the Development Working Group to be able to write a technical addendum to the paper if acceptance.
-However, if you have the ability, then the following additional items are also welcomed in any paper:
+These items do not have to be technical in nature.
+They can describe the issues from a users perspective in user language provided that there is enough information for the Development Working Group to be able to write a technical addendum to the paper if accepted.
+However if you have the ability, the following additional items are also welcomed in any paper:

 - A planning outline with milestones for delivery.
-For "large scale" changes you should consider setting realistic steps that can be achieved.
-Papers that would require a single effort of 6 months of development will not be accepted.
+For "large scale" changes, consider setting realistic steps that can be achieved.
+Papers that would require a single effort of six months of development will not be accepted.
 However, if the paper breaks that into steps that can occur over three or four versions, this would be looked upon favourably.

-Note that members of the Development Working Group will be expected to attempt to address these additional requirements if possible depending on your experience.
+Note that members of the Development Working Group will be expected to address these additional requirements if possible depending on your experience.